FAQ

 When do the trails open/close for the riding season?

 Clubs may each have different landowner and lease requirements.
 Although there is no absolute rule as to when the trails will open or close (as it is often weather/conditions dependent), many clubs close on December 1st and re-open on May 1st.
-It is always best to check the QuadON app or QuadON.ca to see the status of any trail before you ride.
+It is always best to check the QuadON app to see the status of any trail before you ride.

 Where else can I ride?